-I started teaching Data Research and Visual Journalism at the School of Journalism, HU University of Applied Sciences, Utrecht (NL).
+I started teaching Data Journalism and Visual Journalism at the School of Journalism, HU University of Applied Sciences, Utrecht (NL).

 The COVID-19 pandemic gave data journalism an incredible boost.
 The Corona-virus provided us with interesting data stories and new data visualizations in the fields of healthcare, epidemiology and virology.

 I find it important to teach the development of data visualization in a historical context.